PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 ## Minimal example

 To keep the example simple, let's focus on a diet providing 100% of your daily recommended intake of just one vitamin, B12, and one mineral, iron.
-And let's to make this example even simpler, we'll restrict ourselves to only eating eggs and toast for breakfast[^2] The diet should also include no more than 2 servings of eggs or bread, because you prefer to eat a light breakfast.
+And to make this example even simpler, we'll restrict ourselves to only eating eggs and toast for breakfast[^2] The diet should also include no more than 2 servings of eggs or bread, because we'll assume you prefer to eat a light breakfast.
 Backtracking can solve this problem by trying all possible combinations of servings of eggs and toast with these requirements.
 This is illustrated in the following diagram: